Bashkir phonology: Northwestern dialects

-There are also slight differences in morphology between standart Bashkir and Tatar.
-Northwestern Bashkir has the same morphology as standart Bashkir, and so does the eastern dialect of Tatar language, spoken along the border with Bashkortostan and by the Tatars in Bashkortostan itself.
+There are also slight differences in morphology between standard Bashkir and Tatar.
+Northwestern Bashkir has the same morphology as standard Bashkir, and so does the eastern dialect of Tatar language, spoken along the border with Bashkortostan and by the Tatars in Bashkortostan itself.

 Southern dialects

-The southern Bashkir dialects do not differ from standart Bashkir language in phonology, as they were the basis for standart Bashkir phonology.
+The southern Bashkir dialects do not differ from standard Bashkir language in phonology, as they were the basis for standard Bashkir phonology.
 There are only slight differences in morphology.
 It is commonly perceived by Bashkir people to be the "purest" form of Bashkir language.

 Some southern subdialects might have a slight reverse to the Northern Kipchak vowel shift (either as the influence from nearby Kazakh speakers, or as a remnant of the older vocalism).
 Therefore, the close vowels and might be articulated as and respectively.
-Some lexical items also might be indicative of preserving the older system, for example the dialectal йоҡ //jʊ̆q//, often pronounced as /[joq]/ instead of the standart юҡ //juq// for negation.
+Some lexical items also might be indicative of preserving the older system, for example the dialectal йоҡ //jʊ̆q//, often pronounced as /[joq]/ instead of the standard юҡ //juq// for negation.

 One notable exception is the Tuq-Soran subdialect, spoken outside Bashkortostan in historical Tuq-Soran canton^{(ru)}, as well as in Bashkir villages in Samara and Saratov oblasts.
 Its most notable features include: